 A special care was put to make the protocol work in Unity games compiled to WebGL.
 Even though code for the Unity engine is written in C# for the .NET platform, many practices and libraries that are used for native applications don’t work in Unity.
 One of those is package management, which is normally done using the NuGet package manager.
 This work shows that it is possible to use the same methods in Unity, although not trivially and one should not expect the same packages that work for native platforms to work in Unity.
 Finding substitutes for libraries that work in Unity and WebGL was a trial-and-error process.
 This work successfully tested WebSocket and JSON serialization libraries that work in both .NET Core environment and Unity for desktop (Mono) and WebGL builds.

 Code sharing was another difficult aspect.
 Reusing code between the client and the server drastically decreases the amount of effort needed to develop an application, while eliminating the possibility of client and server logic diverging (since they are running the same code).
-Unfortunately Unity does not provide a way to be easily integrated into a MSBuild based pipeline that’s common for .NET ecosystem.
+Unfortunately, Unity does not provide a way to be easily integrated into a MSBuild based pipeline that’s common for .NET ecosystem.
 This work shows a possible solution for sharing a common module between Unity game and a tradition MSBuild solution.
 The method is not ideal since it works by compiling a subset of source files by two unrelated build toolchains.
 This forces programmer to write code in such a way which is compatible for both toolchains.
 Sometimes this is impossible and conditional compilation directives may be required.

 There are couple of further improvements that could be made to the network protocol.
 Improving the RPC API as described in section 6.5 would benefit developer productivity as well as eliminate one of the sources for potential bugs.
 Also, JSON-RPC could be swapped for a different protocol.
-While it advantage of being simple and easily introspectable because of its human-readable JSON encoding, it also adds a significant overhead.
+While it advantages of being simple and easily introspectable because of its human-readable JSON encoding, it also adds a significant overhead.
 JSON encoding of data is not optimal when optimizing for the size of messages transmitted over the wire.
 A binary protocol would do a better job in such case.

 Bibliography